Stanley-Okwii/send-it-api/README.md

 The email should be of a valid email format and the password should contain at least 4 characters.

 #### Sign in
-The user is able to login by send sending a `POST` request to `/api/v1/auth/signin` with the json request below.
+A user is able to login by sending a `POST` request to `/api/v1/auth/signin` with the json request below.
 ```json
 {
   "email": "user@gmail.com",